thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-03-19-New-Github-action-to-Upload-to-CPAN.md

 title: New Github action to Upload to CPAN
 date: 2021-03-19 07:51:13
 ---
-I don't release CPAN modules so often, but when I do, I try to do it with class! :smile:
+I don't release CPAN modules so often, but when I do, I try to do it with class!

 ![Style](/assets/images/lpyca80s6wr3zhraw3yf.png)